The Hormel Foundation

 • Success Rate: Not publicly available

-• Decision Time: Annual cycle (June application for following year)
+• Decision Time: Annual cycle (applications open in June for following year)

 • Grant Range: Varies widely (from thousands to $25 million for major projects)